Background pattern

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".

-In case of doubt, consult your doctor or pharmacist.
+If you are in doubt, consult your doctor or pharmacist.

-The most effective dose should be used.
+The effective lowest dose should be used.

 Each individual dose should not exceed the indicated limits, and the total daily dose should not either, unless your doctor prescribes a higher dose.